SimpleFi-finance/simplefi-engine/CONTRIBUTING.md

 Specific performance optimization techniques, coding styles and conventions change over time.
 The first impression you give to a new contributor never does.

 Nits (requests for small changes that are not essential) are fine, but try to avoid stalling the pull request.
-Most nits can typically be fixed by the Reth maintainers merging the pull request, but they can also be an opportunity for the contributor to learn a bit more about the project.
+Most nits can typically be fixed by the DAE maintainers merging the pull request, but they can also be an opportunity for the contributor to learn a bit more about the project.

 It is always good to clearly indicate nits when you comment, e.g.: `Nit: change foo() to bar().
 But this is not blocking`.